 Don’t use judgemental phrases when discussing issues with your teen.
 For example, phrases like “you never” or “you always” will put your teen on the offensive.

-If you overuse these phrases, your teen may start to believe they are a problem child, exacerbating their challenging behaviour.
+If you overuse these phrases, your teen may start to believe they are a problem child, exacerbating their challenging behavior.

 7. Walk In Their Shoes